LUDO-Lab-Research/ASD3DP-DG/README.md

 [verified per-file scores and checkpoints](benchmarks/joint_shifts_20260924/results/README.md) are linked to the fixed selections and independent result checks.
 Earlier printer-only rotations are retained separately.

+## Citation

+If you use ASD3DP-DG, cite the dataset with the supplied [BibTeX entry](CITATION.bib).
+GitHub's citation menu uses [CITATION.cff](CITATION.cff).
+A persistent dataset identifier can be added when one is assigned.